clay-0101/Mini-Projects/README.md

 3. Toast Notification : Minimal toast notification system using HTML, CSS, and JS.
 Lightweight, responsive, and easy to integrate.
 4. Drag & Drop : Smooth drag-and-drop experience with responsive styling and real-time feedback.
 Designed for modern web apps without external libraries.
 5. Password Generator: A random Password genrator.
+6. "A minimalist quote generator that fetches wisdom from the web—one API call at a time."